clhain/sandbox/docs/installation/pre-reqs.md

 # Sandbox Pre-Requisites

-The following things are required to enable all Sandbox functionality regardless of which deployment mechanism is used (see All-In-One and Bring Your Own Cluster guides for additional method-specific requirements).
+The following things are required to enable all Sandbox functionality.
+The [Quick Start](quick-start.md) based install (using kind) has no up-front requirements, but some features won't work.
+The requirements here are common for all fully-featured installations regardless of the install methd.
+Additional installation specific requirements can be found in the dedicated guides for the All-In-One and Bring Your Own Cluster guides.

 ## Cluster Requirements